armory3d/armory_docs/platforms/android.md

 Note: If you experience build errors, make sure the 'armv7' build variant is selected.

+Note: For command line builds, see [Build your app from the command line](https://developer.android.com/studio/build/building-cmdline)

 ![](/platforms/img/android/4.jpg)

 Once compiled, the project will launch on your device!